fpirotti/lasPhotoCamSIM/README.md

     lasHemisphericSIM -i /archivio/LAS/las_normalized/*.laz -loc camera.csv -log -weight 2.0 -verbose

-Will read points in all LAZ files in folder /archivio/LAS/las_normalized/   and camera locations at cameras.csv file with verbose messages.
+Will read points in all LAZ files in folder /archivio/LAS/las_normalized/   and camera locations at cameras.csv file with verbose messages, and count points in falling in spherical sectors applying an inverse distance weight that is a power of 2.
+E.g. a point that is at distance X will count 1/X^2. **A 5 cm minimum distance is applyed** to avoid overflow of value if by chance a point is at 0.0m distance - this is reasonable as when camera is positioned, the operator will make sure that there not an obstruction right on the same position as the camera (e.g. right under a leaf).

 ### Canopy and vegetation